qooxdoo/qooxdoo/docs/desktop/gui/html.md

 Idea
 ----

-The classes in `qx.html` are wrappers around native DOM elements, which were created primarily to solve one major issue:
+The classes in `qx.html` form a Virtual DOM, which on the the server allow DOM-like manipulation and then serialization into HTML text, and on the browser the Virtual DOM is wrappers around native DOM elements which are created only when absolutely necessary.

-**Automatically keeping care of DOM manipulation and creation while dealing with large number of elements.**

-In details this means:
+This solves a number of problems:

 > -   **Automatic performance**: Programmatically constructing DOM hierarchies is hard to get fast because the order in which elements are nested can heavily influence the runtime performance.
 What `qx.html.Element` tries to do is keep the number of element instances to the minimum actually needed (DOM nodes are expensive, in terms of both performance and memory) and to insert the DOM nodes in an efficient manner.
 Further, all changes to the DOM are cached and applied in batch mode, which improves the performance even more.
 > -   **Normalized API**: Working with HTML DOM elements usually involves many browser differences, especially when it comes to reading and setting of attributes or styles.
 For each style, one has to remember whether a normalization method should be called or if the value can be set directly. `qx.html.Element` does this kind of normalization transparently.
 The browser normalization is based on the [existing low-level APIs](../../core/tech_website_apis.md).